-IPO, through NTC, entered into a 10-year unsecured term loan facility with a third party local bank for \$\mathbb{P}650.0\$ million to finance its building refurbishment and/or expansion.
+IPO, through NTC, entered into a 10-year unsecured term loan facility with a third party local bank for P650.0 million to finance its building refurbishment and/or expansion.
 The principal payments will be made in 28 quarterly payments starting May 2022.
-Total drawdown from the long-term loan facility amounted to \$\mathbb{P}380.0\$ million in 2019, which are subject to annual interest rate of 4.675% with annual repricing based on higher of 5.5% or the prevailing one year benchmark rate or done rate of a liquid/active security, as agreed by the parties, with the same tenor if benchmark rate is not reflective of market rate, plus interest spread.
+As of December 30, 2021, total drawdown from the long-term loan facility amounted to P380.0 million.
+The P300 million is subject to 5.5% fixed rate and P80 million is subject to annual repricing based on higher of 5.5% or the prevailing one year benchmark rate or done rate of a liquid/active security, as agreed by the parties, with the same tenor if benchmark rate is not reflective of market rate, plus interest spread.
+In September 2021, the P80 million is converted to a 5.5% fixed rate based on the presumption that the interest rate will increase in the succeeding years.

 The loan is subject to certain covenants including maintaining a maximum debt-to-equity structure ratio of 3:1.
-As of June 30, 2021 and December 31, 2020, NTC has complied with its covenant obligations, including maintaining the required debt-to-equity ratio.
-For 2021 and 2020, interest expense recognized in profit or loss amounted to \$\mathbb{P}5.4\$ million and \$\mathbb{P}5.8\$ million, respectively
+As of September 30, 2021 and December 31, 2020, NTC has complied with its covenant obligations, including maintaining the required debt-to-equity ratio.
+For 2021 and 2020, interest expense recognized in profit or loss amounted to P10.6 million and P10.9 million, respectively.

-In 2019, the IPO Group, through MCMI, entered into a ten-year secured long-term loan agreement with a local bank for \$\mathbb{P}\$1,500.0 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
-MCMI made partial drawdowns against this agreement amounting to \$\mathbb{P}\$680.0 million, \$\mathbb{P}\$350.0 million and \$\mathbb{P}\$470.0 million in January, June and July 2019, respectively.
+In 2019, the IPO Group, through MCMI, entered into a ten-year secured long-term loan agreement with a local bank for P1,500.0 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
+MCMI made partial drawdowns against this agreement amounting to P680.0 million, P350.0 million and P470.0 million in January, September and July 2019, respectively.
 The loans were subject to prevailing borrower's rate, plus a minimum spread of 0.50% per annum, but in no case lower than 4% per annum, subject to quarterly repricing.
 MCMI shall repay the loan in 20 equal quarterly installments to start at the end of 21st quarter from the initial drawdown date.
-The loans were secured by the land and related improvements owned by MCMI with carrying value of 2,361.5 million and \$\mathbb{P}\$2,376.8 million as of December 31, 2020 and 2019, respectively, and suretyship of MESI.
+The loans were secured by the land and related improvements owned by MCMI with carrying value of 2,361.5 million and P2,376.8 million as of December 31, 2020 and 2019, respectively, and suretyship of MESI.
 The loans were subject to certain positive and negative covenants such as the requirement for MESI to maintain its debt service cover ratio of at least 1.0 at all times and its debt-to-equity ratio of at least 75:25 starting on the third year of the loan reckoned from initial drawdown date or January 2022.

 The aforementioned loans require the Group to maintain certain financial ratios such as debt to equity ratio, current ratio and debt service coverage ratio.
-As of June 30, 2021 and December 31, 2020, the Group is in compliance with the loan covenants.
+As of September 30, 2021 and December 31, 2020, the Group is in compliance with the loan covenants.